CodePenguin/codepenguin.github.io/_posts/2023-05-13-openid-connect-dotnet-desktop-application.md

 Note: We are using the `Client ID` from the authorization request as the namespace because the "roles" claim is [restricted](https://auth0.com/docs/secure/tokens/json-web-tokens/create-custom-claims#general-restrictions) by Auth0 and cannot be set by the login actions.
 If you try, it will be silently ignored and the token will be untouched.
 If our `Client ID` was "XYZ123" then a custom claim "XYZ123_roles" will be added for each role.
+The `RoleClaimType` configuration option must match this value.

 ## Create the Dotnet Console Application